Struct mmtk::util::address::ObjectReference

 pub fn to_raw_address(self) -> Address

 Cast the object reference to its raw address.
-This method is mostly for the convinience of a binding.

 .

-sourcepub fn from_raw_address(addr: Address) -> ObjectReference
+sourcepub unsafe fn from_raw_address_unchecked(addr: Address) -> ObjectReference

-pub fn from_raw_address(addr: Address) -> ObjectReference
+pub unsafe fn from_raw_address_unchecked(addr: Address) -> ObjectReference

 sourcepub fn to_header<VM: VMBinding>(self) -> Address